 On the way, there is also an ancient temple dedicated to Lord Shiva.
 Surrounded by Oak and Pine trees, this is also worth a visit.

-Bhalugaad waterfalls is a quiet secluded place with a small waterfalls.
-Located at 27 KM from the cottages, the waterfalls can be accessed after a short trek from the road.
+Bhalughat waterfalls is a quiet secluded place with a small waterfalls.
+Literally meaning the ‘river bank for the bears’, this place is located at 27 KM from the cottages, the waterfalls can be accessed after a short trek from the road.

 Bhimtal (44 KM)